falconboi12/falconboi12/README.md

 ## About Me

 "A precipitous slope, a narrow river width, a fast and violent flow.
-Due to the terrain and the external influence, the state of the water is perfectly decided.
-And yet, water obeys only itself.
+The state of the water is perfectly decided yet, water obeys only itself.
 Water is only water.
 Thoroughly water.
 Absolutely free." <br>
 -- Miyamoto Musashi, Chapter 305: "The Water Path"

 I am Sarthak Anand, a junior undergraduate at Indian Institute of Technology (BHU), Varanasi, India.
 Navigating through binary or bridges, I am pursuing my degree in Civil Engineering and Computer Science.
 Apart from academia, I am interested in the whizzing speeds of motorsports, nuances of orchestrating checkmates, or deep diving in the world of ancient philosophers.